nus-cs2103-AY2324S1/ip/docs/README.md

 ```
 Got it.
 I've added this task:
 [E][ ] Sheares Hall Marathon Training (from: Monday to: Wednesday)
-Now you have x tasks in the list. _(x is for the total number of tasks in the list)_
+Now you have 3 tasks in the list.
 ```

 ### `list` - Lists out all tasks in the task list.
 Should not be followed up with anything.